-- A brief summary of the student's alleged behavior during the incident. - The alleged policy violation(s) - The time, location, and type of disciplinary meeting/hearing.
+- A summary of the student's alleged behavior during the incident. - The alleged policy violation(s) - The time, location, and type of meeting/hearing.

-Additionally, a copy of the incident report will be provided to the student with the allegation letter.
+A copy of the incident report will be provided to the student with the allegation letter.

-- The allegation letter is drafted by a member of the Student Success Team.
+- The allegation letter is drafted by a member of the Student Success team.
 A meeting will be scheduled within (2) business days after the incident, when possible. - An electronic copy of the allegation letter is delivered to the student via the student's Johnson College email.
-Additionally, a member of the Student Success Team will attempt to deliver a hard copy of the allegation letter to the student.
+A hard copy of the allegation letter to the student will attempt to be delivered upon request.

-Disciplinary Meetings and Hearings- Conduct bodies will hear cases concerning alleged policy violations and determine responsibility and if applicable, appropriate sanctions.
+Meetings and Hearings- Conduct bodies will hear cases concerning alleged policy violations and determine responsibility and if applicable, appropriate outcomes.

-- Disciplinary Meetings- The accused student will meet with the Associate Director of Student Success to discuss the incident.
-During the meeting, the Associate Director of Student Success will decide the student's responsibility based on the incident report and testimony of the accused student.
-A signed Decision Letter will serve as an acceptance of the finding and sanction(s).
-If the accused student does not agree with the decision, the matter will be referred to a Disciplinary Hearing.
-If the accused student fails to appear for a Disciplinary Meeting, the Student Success Team will determine a decision of the student's responsibility based on the incident report. - Disciplinary Hearings- The accused student will meet with a hearing body (composed of 1 student and 2 faculty/staff).
-A member of the Student Success Team will also attend the hearing as the moderator and to take notes in case of an appeal.
-Hearings, rather than meetings are held when: - The accused student's allegations are of very serious misconduct (sanctions may result in a recommendation of suspension or dismissal), - There is a need for witness testimony to determine responsibility (witnesses will notified of a request of their attendance when allegation letters are sent), or - As a result of a request by the student during a Disciplinary Meeting.
+- Educational Conference- The accused student will meet with the student conduct administrator (or designee) to discuss the incident.
+During the meeting, the student conduct administrator will decide the student's responsibility based on the incident report and testimony of the accused student.
+A signed Decision Letter will serve as an acceptance of the finding and outcome(s).
+If the accused student does not agree with the decision, the matter will be referred to a Determination Hearing.
+If the accused student fails to appear for an Educational Conference Meeting, the Student Conduct administrator will determine a decision on the student's responsibility based on the incident report. - Determination Hearings- The accused student will meet with a hearing body (composed of 1 student and 2 faculty/staff).
+A member of the Student Success team will also attend the hearing as the moderator and take notes in case of an appeal.
+Hearings, rather than meetings are held when: - The accused student's allegations are of very serious misconduct (outcomes may result in a recommendation of suspension or dismissal), - There is a need for witness testimony to determine responsibility (witnesses will be notified of a request for their attendance when allegation letters are sent), or - As a result of a request by the student during an Educational Conference.

-At the end of the Disciplinary Hearing, the hearing body will make a decision of the student's responsibility based on the incident report and testimony of the accused student and witnesses.
-Additionally, the body will determine appropriate sanctions if the accused student is found responsible for violating any policies.
-A member of the Student Success Team will send an electronic copy of the decision letter to the accused student's Johnson College email.
-Additionally, the Student Success Office will send a hard copy of the decision letter to the student.
+At the end of the Determination Hearing, the hearing body will decide on the student's responsibility based on the incident report and testimony of the accused student and witnesses.
+Additionally, the hearing body will determine appropriate outcomes if the accused student is found responsible for violating any policies.
+A member of the Student Success team will send an electronic copy of the decision letter to the accused student's Johnson College email.
+A hard copy of the decision letter to the student will attempt to be delivered upon request.